will-keen/tiny-tapeout/docs/info.md

   - UP is 0b10
   - DOWN is 0b11

+Outputs are:
+- The number of pegs remaining
+- A bit to indicate game over, i.e. no remaining legal moves.

 If the x/y coordinates are outside of the usable grid, or does not contain a peg, the state stays the same.